KevinTyrrell/AdvancedJSObjects/README.md

     const module = { };

     const privateMap = new WeakMap();
-    module.hasInstance = function(obj)  // 'hasInstance' because its similar to 'instanceof'
+    module.hasInstance = function(obj)      // 'hasInstance' because it is similar to 'instanceof'
     {
         return privateMap.has(obj);
     };

     module.new = function()                 // using 'new' instead of 'createMachine' is less verbose {
         const instance = { };
         const priv = { };